s0stratos/ranatica/ranatica/README.md

 Some of those constructions could be reduced to discussing the use of specific words (would, hey) or grammatical features while cannot be discussed at a lower level (use of negative questions)

+This is why the Ranatica approaches linguistic phenomena the same one by grouping together utterances that share some construction to give the reader a sense of the **extension**, **meaning** and **productivity** of the structure. as well as how it may be influenced by other co-occurring constructions.

 ## GRAMMAR AND USAGE

 ## HOW DO YOU GENERALIZE WHEN DATA IS FRAGMENTARY